 Pelvic ultrasound to create images of uterus, ovaries, and pelvis

 Depending on the diagnoses results, your doctor might recommend treatments for irregular periods.
 These may include:

 Lifestyle changes: Your doctor may advise you to change your lifestyle to overcome this problem.
 If you exercise too much, you need to cut down on it.
 If you are taking too much stress, your doctor will help you learn different ways to cope with stress.

-Hormone therapy (HT): If your irregular periods are triggered due to hormonal imbalance, your doctor might prescribe certain birth control pills to control irregular periods.
+Hormone therapy (HT): If your irregular periods are triggered due to hormonal imbalance, your doctor might prescribe certain birth control pills to control delayed periods.

 Surgery: In some cases, there are scarring or structural problems in the uterus o fallopian tubes that cause irregular periods.
 Your doctor may recommend surgery to correct irregular menstruation problems.

 Endometrial ablation: In this procedure, the doctor surgically destroys the uterus lining to reduce heavy menstrual flow.

 The long-term outlook is generally good for irregular periods.
 However, with proper medications and lifestyle changes, one can control irregular periods.